Pesteves2002/devops-nixos-presentation/transcript.md

 Even with Nix's declarative configuration, the final outcome of the system might depend on hardware, environmental variables.
 This could mean that your configuration works perfectly on one machine but behaves differently on another.

-E.g., a certain configuration might work on an x86_64 system but fail on an ARM-based machine unless explicitly handled in the configuration.
+E.g., a certain configuration might work with a specific set of dependencies today, but another configuration made in the future may have different dependencies that may break the system or not.

 Luckily, Nix solves it with Nix Flakes.